 Good Hotel Guide Review

-bar/lounge, restaurant, free Wi-Fi in reading room, in-room TV (Freeview), gift boutique, civil wedding licence, garden, public rooms wheelchair accessible.
+bar/lounge, restaurant, in-room TV (Freeview), gift boutique, civil wedding licence, garden, public rooms wheelchair accessible.

-allowed in 3 bedrooms (£10 a night), in lounge, restaurant if well behaved.
+allowed in 3 bedrooms (£10 per night), in lounge, restaurant if well behaved.